Jesdah/guitar-emporium/docs/README.md

 ### Home.
 ![screenshot of Home screen](/docs/readme_images/guitar-emporium-home.png)<br>
-On the home, which is the home page, the user is met by a header, page quote and a footer.
+On the home page the user is met by a header, page quote and a footer.
 <br>
 The content of the page mainly consists of a large background image where we see a rock star who is on his way to the stage and in the center is a quote from Bob Dylan and a button that takes the user to the guitar page.
 The aim is to trigger curiosity in the user and give an impression of quality and seriousness.